jvalentino/sys-juliet-ui-bff/README.md

-# System Juliet REST Doc
+# System Juliet UI BFF

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-juliet project as they relate to documents.
+This application serves as the BFF for the UI as part of the overall https://github.com/jvalentino/sys-juliet project as they relate to documents.
 For system level details, please see that location.

 Prerequisites